Measurement of an Enthalpy Change (AQA A Level Chemistry): Revision Note

 • To complete this experiment, the following steps will need to be completed:

-• It is important that you record the starting temperature, and the final temperature in order to complete the calculations
+• Record the starting temperature and the final temperature to complete the calculations

-• You must also record the starting mass of the spirit burner and the final mass of the spirit burner, so that you can work out the mass of the fuel burned during the reaction
+• Also record the starting mass of the spirit burner and the final mass of the spirit burner, so that the mass of the fuel burned during the reaction can be worked out

-• This will then be used to calculate the moles, which will be used to convert Q to an enthalpy change in your calculations
+• This will then be used to calculate the moles, which will be used to convert Q to an enthalpy change in the calculations

 Key points to consider